eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

   }
 }
 ```
 Each event type has a set of actions that can be triggered.
-There is no ordering of actions executed when you provide a list; Codenvy will asynchronously invoke multiple actions if appropriate.
+There is no ordering of actions executed when you provide a list; {{ site.product_mini_name }} will asynchronously invoke multiple actions if appropriate.
 Some actions can be configured in how they perform and will have an associated `properties : {}` object.

 ### onProjectsLoaded Event